 If you feel a strong negative reaction towards a colleague, take some time to clear it using the techniques I gave you in Managing Conflict In The Workplace

-Treat people like equals
+Treat your colleagues like equals

 “Everybody is equal” is a phrase I heard a lot when I was working in Denmark.
 Denmark is a very egalitarian country.
 When I landed my colleagues explain to me with pride how when you join a Danish company you shouldn’t be able to tell who the team leader from the direct reports.